Thor (film): Cast

 The crown prince of Asgard, based on the Norse mythological deity of the same name.
 Director Kenneth Branagh and Marvel Studios chief Kevin Feige chose Hemsworth after a back-and-forth process in which the 25-year-old actor was initially dropped from consideration and then given a second chance to read for the part.
 Hemsworth stated that he gained 20 lb for the role by eating non-stop and revealed that "It wasn't until Thor that I started lifting weights, it was all pretty new to me."
 After taking an initial costume fitting, Hemsworth returned three weeks later to find it did not fit because of the mass he had cultivated in that time span.
 At that point, he shifted away from eating a lot of calories and training to a kettlebell workout that would maintain his muscle mass rather than continuing to add to it.
 Regarding his take on the character, Hemsworth said, "We just kept trying to humanize it all, and keep it very real.
 Look into all the research about the comic books that we could, but also bring it back to 'Who is this guy as a person, and what's his relationship with people in the individual scenes?
 About approaching Thor's fighting style, he remarked, "First, we looked at the comic books and the posturing, the way [Thor] moves and fights, and a lot of his power seems to be drawn up through the ground.
 We talked about boxers, you know, Mike Tyson, very low to the ground and big open chest and big shoulder swings and very sort of brutal but graceful at the same time, and then as we shot stuff things became easier."
+Hemsworth also adopted a British accent for the role, stating that it suited the film’s Shakespearean and mythological tone, and added that an Australian accent would have made the character resemble "Crocodile Dundee".
 Dakota Goyo portrays a young Thor.